ClaireLynn/RNA-Seq/autoDE/README.md

 # autoDE

-R scripts which accept arguments and perform differential expression analysis without the need for writing any code.
+[**autoDE.R**](autoDE.R) is an R script which accept arguments and perform differential expression analysis without the need for writing any code.
 These scripts are perfect for when there is a simple model, or want to try many different comparisons and you need fast results!